Anthony-Massaad/Anthony-Massaad/README.md

 👀 I’m interested in designing and creating tools, applications and solutions that I can use in my daily life or that can help others!
 Whether it's for games, school, work, or fun projects.
 A large passion of mine is to start and learn as I complete projects.
 I love uncovering new and cool ways to simplify and write effecient code that will help better my code readability and my programming skills!

 :speech_balloon: I hope to collaborate with other ambitious desiners/developers to create fascinating applications and solutions.
-I’m opened to meeting new people and discussing about ideas and ways to better my programming skills or offer any help I can give.
+I’m opened to meeting new people and discussing about ideas and ways to better my programming skills or assist in any way I can!

 Feel free to check out my [:globe_with_meridians: Website Here!](https://anthony-massaad.github.io/)